-The available information regarding the use of systems pathology methods in the risk estimation of disease recurrence and the impact of the resultant data is very limited.
+The available information regarding the use of systems pathology or multimodal artificial intelligence methods in the risk estimation of disease recurrence and the impact of the resultant data is very limited.
 At this time, there are only a limited number of peer-reviewed published articles.